taehyun1-ab/Robust-Clinical-Tabular-Prediction-of-Alzheimer-s-Disease/README.md

 - clinical decision-making
 - comparison with the reported ADNI results

-To reproduce the study results, users must obtain access to the original ADNI data and prepare a baseline clinical dataframe following the same column structure.
+To reproduce the study results, users must obtain access to the original ADNI data and prepare a baseline clinical dataframe following the same column structure and complete-case inclusion criteria used in the study.

 ## Input Data Format